mozilla/sccache/README.md

 RUSTC_WRAPPER=/path/to/sccache cargo build
 ```

-sccache supports gcc, clang, MSVC, and [Wind River's diab compiler](https://www.windriver.com/products/development-tools/#diab_compiler).
+sccache supports gcc, clang, MSVC, rustc, NVCC, and [Wind River's diab compiler](https://www.windriver.com/products/development-tools/#diab_compiler).

 If you don't [specify otherwise](#storage-options), sccache will use a local disk cache.

 sccache works using a client-server model, where the server runs locally on the same machine as the client.
 The client-server model allows the server to be more efficient by keeping some state in memory.
 The sccache command will spawn a server process if one is not already running, or you can run `sccache --start-server` to start the background server process without performing any compilation.

 You can run `sccache --stop-server` to terminate the server.
-By default it will terminate after 10 minutes of inactivity.
+It will also terminate after (by default) 10 minutes of inactivity.

 Running `sccache --show-stats` will print a summary of cache statistics.